What to expect from mold remediation in Upper West Side

 Who pays for mold remediation in Upper West Side co-ops?

-How much does mold testing cost in Upper West Side apartments?
+Pricing: mold remediation cost in Upper West Side apartments?

 Do Upper West Side buildings require separate companies for testing and remediation?

-How long does mold remediation take in Upper West Side pre-war buildings?
+How long does mold remediation take in a pre-war Upper West Side building?

 What building issues should I know about when hiring mold remediation in Upper West Side?